rajrishabh6699/jsNotes/README.md

 *Promises are great but syntax is again similar to the callbacks used earlier.
 We are still inside one level of callback.*

+**Async/Await is a new syntax for neat looking code.**
+The functions that returns promises still stay exactly the same way, nothing changes in promise generating fucntions, its all in where we actually call the code where Async/Await comes in handy.